-Cheap flights to Greece
+Cheap one-way & return flights to Greece from London

-Airlines that operate flights to Greece from UK
+Which airlines that operate flights to Greece?

 - British Airways